makovalab-psu/AmpliCoNE-tool/README.md

 ### AmpliCoNE-count usage

 AmpliCoNE-count.py takes the gene definition file, annotation file and BAM file as input to estimate the copy number of the nine ampliconic gene families.
-In addition, the name of the Y chromosome (chrY|Y) as defined in reference and its sequence length are required parameters.
+In addition, the name of the Y chromosome as defined in reference and its sequence length are required parameters.

 ```
 python AmpliCoNE-count.py --GENE_DEF hg38_amplicone_files/gene_definition_hg38.tab --ANNOTATION hg38_amplicone_files/hg38_Ychromosome_annotation.tab --BAM test_data/test.bam --CHR Y --LENGTH 57227415